susumutomita/2024-Superhack/README.md

 ## Introduction

-Drink & Discover World is a decentralized application (dApp) designed to facilitate cultural exchange through virtual drinking events.
-Users can organize and join drinking parties, participate in traditional drinking games like Senryu (Japanese poetry) competitions, and benefit from a transparent and privacy-focused experience provided by blockchain technology.
-This platform aims to introduce and celebrate various global drinking cultures, encouraging mutual understanding and appreciation.
+**Onchain Senryu** is a decentralized application (dApp) that allows users to engage with the traditional Japanese art form of senryu.
+Users can create senryu poems with the help of AI, submit their creations to the blockchain for permanent record, and participate in a community-driven voting process to rank the best senryu.
+This platform ensures the authenticity of each senryu and leverages the transparency and immutability of blockchain technology.

 ## Features

-- **Global Drinking Event Scheduler**: Organize and schedule virtual drinking events with participants from around the world.
-- **Interactive Drinking Games**: Participate in traditional and modern drinking games from different cultures, such as Senryu competitions, quizzes, and more.
+- **AI-Assisted Senryu Creation**: Generate senryu poems with the help of AI by providing a prompt or theme.
+- **Blockchain-Backed Submission**: Permanently submit your senryu to the Base blockchain, ensuring authenticity and ownership.
-- **Real-time Voting**: Conduct real-time voting on games and activities, recorded on the blockchain for transparency and fairness.
+- **Community Voting**: Participate in voting on your favorite senryu, with results recorded on the blockchain for transparency.
-- **Reward System**: Earn tokens and NFTs based on the popularity of your contributions.
-- **Crypto Payments**: Automate payments and bill splitting using smart contracts, supporting both "warikan" (equal split) and "keisha wari" (proportional split based on age or rank).
 - **World ID Integration**: Secure user authentication and bot prevention using World ID.

 ## Technologies Used